 "Now you're being insulting.
 Al's a Slytherin, too.
-Not only is he family, but he's my other best friend.
+Not only is he family, but he's my other best mate.
 Would you show me some respect and stop talking me out of my friendships?"

 Lorcan frowned.
 "But he's Scorpius!" was his latest argument.

 "So?
-He's a nice guy.
+He's a nice bloke.
 He's actually very sweet and kind and…and I can't help but like him."
 Rose sighed.
 "I wouldn't expect you to understand.
-You're a womanizer, Lorcan-"
+You're a womanizer, Lorcan—"

 "I only like you!"